liamsmith3194/otter-hockey/README.md

 1. I want to be able to *register an account* so that I can **I have all the access I require from the site.**

+    - The registration process is very easy with only a couple of fields to fill in, and even some of those are duplicates to confirm.

 1. I want to be able to *receive an email confirmation* so that I can **know my request to register has been received and all I need to do is verify my account.**

+    - Almost immediately after signing, up an automated email was sent to my address asking me to confirm my user via the confirm button and then signing in.

 1. I want to be able to *login and out of my account* so that I can **ensure my account is safe should I share a computer.**

+    - The login in and out links are found under the 'My Account' dropdown.
+    - Both actions were shown to me by the notifications section.

 1. I want to be able to *reset my password* so that I can **log back in to my account if I have forgotten my password.**

+    - Resetting my password was just as easy as registering.
+    - Following the links, I was sent an email which provided me with a 'Change password' page.

 1. I want to be able to *view previous orders* so that I can **see my purchase history and link to an item I have bought previously.**

+    - Following the 'My profile' link, I was able to view my order history listed with all the key details.
+    - With the order number linking to the order confirmation.

 1. I want to be able to *add a default delivery address* so that I can **when I go to check out, my delivery information is already populated, making the process easier.**

+    - Staying on the 'My profile' page, I added my delivery address and after saving, when going to make a purchase the fields were pre-filled to make the process easy and quicker.

 #### Sorting & Searching

 1. I want to be able to *sort the products by certain criteria* so that I can **view the products by a common look such as price lowest to highest etc.**

+    - Through any of the navigation links, each page contains a dropdown in order to filter.
+    - This includes price and rating, low to high and high to low are both options.

-1. I want to be able to *search by product category* so that I can **navigate through the products by category e.g. sticks, bags or accessories.**
+1. I want to be able to *search by product category* so that I can **navigate through the products by category e.g. sticks, bags, clothes or accessories.**

+    - Searching by category is made even easier with the navigation bar links, with a helpful title per category page, for example "Full range of sticks".

 1. I want to be able to *search by keyword* so that I can **find the item I am specifically looking for to purchase.**

+    - Any keyword typed in the search bar was feed back to me, whether there were results found or not.

 1. I want to be able to *retrieve all products from a keyword search* so that I can **be shown a reduced list of products using the keyword as a filter.**

+    - As mentioned above, all results were displayed to me and I was able to look through the products that contained my keyword.
+    - The number count from the search word (in quotes) provides a nice summary.

-#### check out
+#### Check Out

-1. I want to be able to *view all items in my bag* so that I can **check my bag and ensure I have all the items and quantities are correct.**
+1. I want to be able to *view all items in my basket* so that I can **check my basket and ensure I have all the items and quantities are correct.**

+    - Viewing the basket, I can see all the product details I need along with product images.
+    - The 'list' type display on mobile devices is very easy to scroll through and check.

-1. I want to be able to *easily amend any product in my bag* so that I can **add to and reduce the quantity per item.**
+1. I want to be able to *easily amend any product in my basket* so that I can **add to and reduce the quantity per item.**

+    - TO BE REPLACED WHEN FIXED!

 1. I want to be able to *pay for my order* so that I can **process my order and eventually receive my item(s).**

+    - From the checkout page, I was able to pay for my items in my basket, using the fields from the form, including bank details.
+    - I was also able to double-check my basket using the order summary section.

 1. I want to be able to *trust the sites' check out security* so that I can **I feel that personal details (especially banking information) are safe, and the site can be trusted.**

+    - The use of a padlock icon along with 'Secure Checkout' made me feel comfortable proceeding to checkout.
+    - Also when entering bank details, which were invalid, I was made aware of that from the site.

 1. I want to be able to *view my order confirmation after payment* so that I can **I know my order has been processed and provides a final check should I want to do so.**

+    - After my payment was successful, I was shown my order confirmation, providing me the assurance my order had been received
+    - Similarly, I was able to check the Purchased products section to ensure everything was correct.

 1. I want to be able to *receive an email order confirmation after payment* so that I can **trust my order has been processed, and I have the written confirmation to prove it.**

+    - Along with the site order confirmation, I received an email confirmation of my order too, which again made me trust the company more.

 #### Company Information